Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 \subsection{Expansion around non-zero uniform local vacuum}

-The classical action looks at a multi-local expansion including local and bi-local interactions.
-If we put aside the derivative interactions, we can hope to construct a satisfactory approximation by keeping only the local and bi-local components of the effective action $\Gamma_k$.
-Note that correlations between replicas are not the only ones that we have ‘‘forgotten" in this treatment.
-Derivative interactions, for local potentials could also have an influence, and be as relevant as some effects at play in our study.
-However, since the local quartic sector is marginal in the deep IR, these effects are not necessarily expected to play a major role, although they may well be as large as some of the effects we seek to highlight.
-We will ignore derivative interactions completely in this paper, reserving their study for later work.
+The classical action involves a multi-local expansion comprising both local and bi-local interactions.
+Ignoring derivative interactions, we aim to construct a satisfactory approximation by retaining only the local and bi-local components of the effective action $\Gamma_k$.
+Note that correlations between replicas are not the only features 'omitted' in this treatment; derivative interactions for local potentials could also be influential and potentially as relevant as the effects currently under investigation.
+However, since the local quartic sector is marginal in the deep IR, these effects are not necessarily expected to play a major role, even though they may be comparable in magnitude to the effects we aim to highlight.
+We will therefore neglect derivative interactions entirely in this paper, reserving their study for future work.

-We will consider the construction of the flow in the deep IR ($k \ll 1$).
-Instead of projecting the flow equations around the vacuum $M_{\mu \alpha}(\omega)=0$, we could like to construct a projection around a non-zero field that is both uniform in time, and whose only macroscopic component $\mu=0$ (corresponding to the zero momentum $p_\mu=0$) is different from zero:
+We will focus on the construction of the flow in the deep IR ($k \ll 1$).
+Rather than projecting the flow equations around the vacuum $M_{\mu \alpha}(\omega) = 0$, we propose to construct a projection around a non-zero field that is uniform in time, and for which only the macroscopic component $\mu=0$ (corresponding to zero momentum $p_\mu=0$) is non-vanishing:

-where $\epsilon_\alpha=\pm 1$.
-Generally, the local potential formalism requires a projection onto a homogeneous field \cite{Delamotte_2012}, corresponding to the macroscopic component $\vec{p}=0$ of the Fourier modes.
-Here, it is the generalized moment that plays this role, since it is on its spectrum that we construct the coarse-graining of the theory.
-Note moreover that the number of ‘‘sites" in the underlying network does not change, because:
+where $\epsilon_\alpha = \pm 1$.
+In general, the local potential formalism requires a projection onto a homogeneous field \cite{Delamotte_2012}, which corresponds to the macroscopic component $\vec{p} = 0$ of the Fourier modes.
+Here, the generalized momentum plays this role, as the coarse-graining of the theory is constructed based on its spectrum.
+Note, moreover, that the number of 'sites' in the underlying network remains invariant, because:

-\begin{remark} Note that one could question the relevance of this approximation since one does not construct a coarse-graining on the frequencies.
-Considering a uniform field amounts to linking the time scales to the abstract scales linked to the eigenvalues of the matrix disorder.
-An approximation that is not exotic in the literature, see for instance \cite{duclut2017frequency,canet2011general}. \end{remark}
+\begin{remark} One might question the relevance of this approximation, given that the coarse-graining is not performed over the frequencies.
+However, considering a uniform field is equivalent to identifying the time scales with the abstract scales associated with the eigenvalues of the disorder matrix.
+This is not an exotic approximation in the literature; see, for instance, \cite{duclut2017frequency, canet2011general}. \end{remark}